40 Years Of Experience Walks Out The Door Of The Justice Department

 "With each new administration," Letter said, "I have legitimate concerns that the new political people will confer with, listen to and be guided by the career professionals."

 Letter will be bringing his considerable experience to the Institute for Constitutional Advocacy and Protection at Georgetown.
-That center is already involved in litigation over Trump's travel ban and his efforts to block critics on Twitter.
+That center is already involved in litigation over Trump's threat to crack down on so-called sanctuary cities and his efforts to block critics on Twitter.

 National Security